vincetran96/Scrape-Finance-Data-v2/README.md

 --- | ---
 `1` | Annually
 `2` | Quarterly
+## Noting the project folder
+All core functions are located within the `functions_vietstock` folder and so are the scraped files; thus, from now on, references to the `functions_vietstock` folder will be simply put as `./`.

 # Run within Docker Compose (recommended) <a name="rundockercompose"></a>
 ## Add your Vietstock user cookie to `docker-compose.yml`